 Matters for a solicitor or licensed conveyancer

-The property has been altered and extended to form the current layout and accommodation including the conversion of the former attic space to form living accommodation and the addition of a rear extension.
+Some minor alterations/extensions have been undertaken including the conversion of a former attached outbuilding to form the study accommodation off the living room.
 It should be confirmed that all necessary permissions have been obtained.